Tony Trimingham arrived in Australia in 1968 as a ten pound pom from the English Lake District.

 He is a keen musician and has been playing drums for around 20 years, loves to surf, and plays club cricket.

-Dom Shelley - Bridging the Divide Project officer for Queensland Read More
+Dom Shelley - Queensland Project Manager Read More

 Julie Clark is the Project Officer for 'Bridging the Divide' services in NSW responsible for North Sydney, Central Coast, Hunter New England and Outer West.